LuXCaesium/Obsidian_Brain/Data Engineering/Database Fundamentals.md

 Deletions are also appended in the same way a write would be, but it simply holds a tombstone instead of a value.
 Tombstones are then deleted in the compaction process.

 Reading data is where we introduce some unwanted latency.
-For a given key, if not found in the in memory data structure we must search through all the SSTables
+For a given key, if not found in the in memory data structure we must search through all the SSTables with lookup time complexity:

+$$\log( \text{num files} * \text{table size}) < \text{num files} * \log(\text{table size})$$

+And so compaction, combining small SSTables into a big one, whilst removing all tombstones significantly speeds up this lookup process.
+This process can be implimented with binary heap/priority queues.

+Optimising this further, we want to consider when and on which SSTables to compact. *RocksDB* implements a Levelled Compaction, where newly flushed SSTables enter level0, and once a configured N number of files are create in that level, they are compacted and the new files in promoted to the next level.

 #### Bloom Filters